DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: Experiments on well-defined queries

-\textbf{DABStep.} We evaluate \sname~on the DABStep benchmark~\citep{DABstep_benchmark_2025}, which is designed to mirror real-world data analysis challenges by requiring the processing of seven diverse data files, including formats like JSON, Markdown, and CSV.
-The benchmark features two difficulty levels; its hard-level tasks are particularly demanding, necessitating the analysis of multiple data files and the application of domain-specific knowledge.
-As shown in Table~\ref{tab:dabstep}, existing single-LLM approaches struggle to surpass 20\% accuracy, which underscores the significant room for improvement.
-Additionally, its authors note that a human-reference solution for a hard-level task spans 220 lines of code and is broken into four sequential steps.
-Detailed statistics and the full execution logs of \sname~are provided in Appendix~\ref{app:benchmark} and~\ref{app:qual}, respectively.
+\textbf{DABStep.} We evaluate \sname~on the DABStep benchmark~\citep{DABstep_benchmark_2025}, which is designed to mirror real-world data analysis tasks requiring the processing of seven diverse data files, including formats like JSON, Markdown, and CSV.
+Statistics and the full execution logs of \sname~are provided in Appendix~\ref{app:benchmark} and~\ref{app:qual}, respectively.

-The results, presented in Table~\ref{tab:dabstep}, demonstrate that \sname~significantly outperforms all baselines.
+As shown in Table~\ref{tab:dabstep}, demonstrate that \sname~significantly outperforms all baselines.
 For instance, integrating \sname~with Gemini-2.5-Pro boosts the hard-level accuracy from 12.70\% to 45.24\%, an absolute improvement of over 32 percentage points.
 Notably, the \sname~using Gemini-2.5-Pro substantially surpasses other commercial agents like Open Data Scientist, Mphasis-I2I-Agents, and Amity DA Agent across both easy and hard difficulty levels.
-Crucially, \sname~also outperforms other multi-agent systems built upon the same Gemini-2.5-Pro, highlighting that the performance gains stem directly from the proposed effective sub-agent orchestration.

-\textbf{KramaBench.} We additionally validate \sname's capability on Kramabench~\citep{lai2025kramabench}, a benchmark that requires data discovery, \ie, selecting the correct data files from a vast data lake to address a user's query.
+\textbf{KramaBench.} We additionally validate \sname~on Kramabench~\citep{lai2025kramabench}, a benchmark that requires data discovery, \ie, selecting the correct data files from a vast data lake to address a user's query.
 For example, the Astronomy domain includes over 1,500 files, while only a small subset is relevant to any single query (see Appendix~\ref{app:benchmark} for the detailed statistics).
-To navigate this, \sname~integrates a retrieval module that identifies the top 100 candidate files \footnote{If the total data is less than 100, we fully utilized all the data for the task.} based on embedding similarity between the user's query and data descriptions, computed with Gemini-Embedding-001~\citep{lee2025gemini} (details can be found in Section~\ref{subsec:additional_module}).
+To navigate this, \sname~integrates a retrieval module that identifies the top 100 candidate files (if the total data is less than 100, we fully utilized all the data for the task) based on embedding similarity between the user's query and data descriptions, computed with Gemini-Embedding-001~\citep{lee2025gemini}.